-General conduct and behavior Students are expected to conduct themselves with consideration 5.1 For lectures and respect for the needs of their fellow students and teaching staff.
-Conduct that unduly disrupts or interferes with a class, such as ringing or talking on mobile phones, is not acceptable and students may be asked to leave the class. students may be asked to leave the class.
+General conduct and behavior Students are expected to conduct themselves with consideration and respect for the needs of their fellow students and teaching 5.1 For lectures staff.
+Conduct that unduly disrupts or interferes with a class, such as ringing or talking on mobile phones, is not acceptable and students may be asked to leave the class.